-Temporary Art Review was founded in the Midwest with a national network of contributors, and decentralizes the conversation about contemporary practice by emphasizing the breadth of projects taking place outside of traditional art centers.
-Temporary offers an alternative perspective from regionally organized contributors, serves as a resource for the greater art community and highlights both practical and theoretical discourse through exhibition reviews, interviews, essays and features on artist-run spaces and projects.
+Temporary Art Review began by tracing those temporary alliances and strategies, providing a record of their development and presenting critical discussion around the projects that emerged.
+Since co-founding Temporary Art Review in 2011, Sarrita Hunn and James McAnally have worked with more than 90 writers and contributing editors to publish over 300 profiles, reviews, interviews and essays that focus on self-organized and artist-centered spaces and critical exchange across the United States.
+Temporary Art Review was founded in St. Louis with a national network of contributors, and decentralizes the conversation about contemporary practice by emphasizing the breadth of projects taking place outside of traditional art centers.
+Temporary offers an alternative perspective and serves as a resource for the greater art community by highlighting both practical and theoretical discourse.

-Temporary Art Review is a published by The Luminary Center for the Arts (St. Louis, MO).
+Temporary Art Review is published by The Luminary, an incubator for new ideas in the arts.